 Under the guidance of Chadwick’s Outdoor Education Director, instructors follow a written syllabus for each course and adhere to a detailed set of risk management policies, safety protocols and emergency procedures for each location.
 All instructors have CPR and Wilderness First Responder certifications.

 Students gain experience in risk management, hazard evaluation, decision-making, communication, expedition behavior, leadership and wilderness ethics.

 7th Grade - Montana De Oro State Park

-9th Grade - Joshua Tree National Park
+8th Grade - Joshua Tree National Park

-11th Grade - Domelands Wilderness, Sequoia National Forest
+11th Grade - Domelands Wilderness, Sequoia National Forest in the Southern Sierra

 12th Grade - South Sierra Wilderness and Golden Trout Wilderness, Sequoia National Forest and Inyo National Forest